rogerbeecham/visualizing-self-containment/README.md

 This repository contains code behind our paper: [*Characterising labour market self-containment in London with geographically arranged small multiples*](https://journals.sagepub.com/doi/10.1177/0308518X19850580).
 The intention was to provide a fully reproducible repository to support the paper.
 We are not able to do this for reasons of data access: the data on which the paper is based is restricted to registered users of [UK Data Service](https://www.ukdataservice.ac.uk).
 As a result this repo is non-functional and the code should be considered skeleton/indicative -- but with hopefully useful 'how-to' detail additional to the paper.
 A previously published repo demonstrating much of what appears below on a version of the dataset that is publicly available, again using R libraries (`ggplot2` and `sf`) is here: [od-flowvis-ggplot2](https://github.com/rogerbeecham/od-flowvis-ggplot2).
 If you would like more information/help, do get in touch: [rJBeecham](https://twitter.com/rJBeecham).

+Update: also see [this twitter thread](https://twitter.com/rJBeecham/status/1138746147269468161) with a condensed version of the paper (but a few additional graphics).

 Dependencies and data
 ---------------------